dspoka/mnm/README.md

-# mnm
+# An Empirical Investigation of Contextualized Number Prediction
-- An Empirical Investigation of Contextualized Number Prediction
+### by Spokoyny Daniel and Berg-Kirkpatrick Taylor

 # Setup
 - Move data folders to match this structure